mihaildono/padawan-project/introduction/introduction.md

 # Introduction
 The computer thinks in a logical way.
 Humans do not.
 The biggest challenges for a developer who is just starting out is learnign basic algorithmic thinking and the related vocabulary.
 The introduction part of JS is split into two parts - arrays and objects, as those are the basic data structures of the language.
 There will be sample explanations, but mentors are encouraged to give their own.

+*Using internet is not advised in this section

 # Prerequisites
 * [Install][node] NodeJS